bleaktwig/yuadrem-wiki/docs/index.md

 # Yuadrem
 **WIP.**

-Humes are believed to have settled Yuadrem at least at 1000 B.S., much before written history.
+Humes are believed to have settled Yuadrem at least a thousand years before the Schism (B.S.), much before written history.
 The first settlers were et and om, with humes arriving some time after the fall of the latter.
 Humes and ets lived in relative peace until the Schism, a volcanic eruption that brought the 40-year famine and marked the year 0.
 <!-- I should add lotsa links here... -->